Uhtred of Bamburgh

 The name of Uhtred, Earl of Northumbria as it appears on folio 153r of British Library Cotton MS Tiberius B I (the "C" version of the Anglo-Saxon Chronicle): "Uhtrede eorle".

-Uhtred of Bamburgh (Uhtred the Bold—sometimes Uchtred; died ca. 1016) was ruler of Bamburgh and from 1006 to 1016 the ealdorman of Northumbria.
+Uhtred of Bamburgh (Uhtred the Bold—sometimes Uchtred; died c.
+1016) was ruler of Bamburgh and from 1006 to 1016 the ealdorman of Northumbria.
 He was the son of Waltheof I, ruler of Bamburgh (Bebbanburg), whose family, the Eadwulfingas, had ruled the surrounding region for over a century.
-Uhtred's death by assassination was described in De obsessione Dunelmi and has been interpreted as the beginning of a blood feud.
+Uhtred's death by assassination was described in De obsessione Dunelmi and has been interpreted as the beginning of a blood feud with Thurbrand the Hold and his descendants.
 Lest he be confused with Uhtred, the son of Eadwulf I of Bamburgh, he historically has been referred to as Uhtred the Bold.